Make these extra-crispy Greek Fries in just 15 minutes. Serve them as an appetizer or a side dish for a unique homemade treat (gluten-free).

 Place the baking tray on the middle rack of the oven and bake until the fries are crispy and golden brown.
 It will take 18-20 minutes.
 Toss the fries once midway while baking.

-Once the french fries are cooked, transfer them to a large mixing bowl and pour 2 tbsp extra virgin olive oil, 2 tbsp red wine vinegar, 1 tbsp dried oregano, and salt (to taste) on top.
+Once the french fries are cooked, transfer them to a large mixing bowl and pour 2 tablespoon extra virgin olive oil, 2 tablespoon red wine vinegar, 1 tablespoon dried oregano, and salt (to taste) on top.
 Toss well to coat.

 Transfer them to a serving plate.